johnsblevins/GraphAPItoLaw/README.md

 * Azure Account
 * C#

 In addition the .NET Core 3.1 SDK is required to compile the Function App code.
 This can be be downloaded from https://dotnet.microsoft.com/download/dotnet-core/3.1.
+GIT is also required and can be downloaded from https://git-scm.com/download/win.

 ## Compile and Deploy Function App
 1. Clone this repo to your local machine using VSCode